SentsSquadBots/sentswhitelistbot/README.md

 If the bot is running on a remote server, such as a VPS, use the machine's public IP instead of `127.0.0.1`.
 You can change the port from `8080` if there is a conflict by editing the `compose.yml` file.

 ## Configuration
 - All configuration is done via environment variables.
-The `compose.yml` will automatically load all variables from a `bot.env` file that is in the same folder as the compose.
+The `compose.yml` will automatically load all variables from a `.env` file that is in the same folder as the compose.
-- Download the example .env file and rename it to `bot.env` -> `wget https://raw.githubusercontent.com/SentsSquadBots/sentswhitelistbot/main/exampleENV.env -O bot.env`
+- Download the example .env file and name it `.env` -> `wget https://raw.githubusercontent.com/SentsSquadBots/sentswhitelistbot/main/exampleENV.env -O .env`

 See each section below for info on configuring the bots features.